 Naomi is left alone, without her husband and children, in a foreign land.
 It’s hard to imagine a more complex situation.
 But He who upholds the widow will take care of her through Boaz.
 She hears that the Lord has visited His people to give them bread in due time.
-Today, God still sends his messengers to proclaim to the whole world the salvation made possible by Christ’s work on the cross.
+Today, God still sends his messengers to proclaim salvation made possible by Christ’s work on the cross to the whole world.

 Boaz symbolizes a servant of the Lord who will indirectly answer the prayers of Ruth’s mother-in-law.
 He embodies a character of compassion, for when Ruth was torn apart, he offered her relief.

 For God to restore us, we must dissociate ourselves from worldly things.
-Naomi decides to return to the people God has chosen for her, and she goes, even though her faith is weak.
+Naomi returns to the people God has chosen for her, and she goes, even though her faith is weak.
 Our repentance is often imperfect, but God watches over us while we are still far away, encouraging the first movement toward Him.
-After which He will emphasize His work in us.
+After which, He will emphasize His work in us.

 Was Ruth attracted to Boaz?

 Naomi won the affection of her daughters-in-law, and they wanted to follow her.
 Ruth and Orpah have gained her blessing and are willing to care for her.
 The prospects for the two daughters-in-law are different from Naomi’s.
 She returns to the land, her home, and her God, while Ruth and Orpah are forced to leave their families, friends, and idols to go to a people they did not know.

 Ruth was attracted to Boaz but wanted to keep it a secret.
 But her mother-in-law, Naomi, told her to tell Boaz to marry her because she was her closest relative.